akirov/ReflectiveCircles/README.md

 and launch :
 `qmake "CONFIG+=debug"` or `qmake "CONFIG+=release"`
 It will create Makefile-s.
 Then launch :
-`make` or `mingw32-make`
+`make`, `mingw32-make`, or whatever your make command is.
-If everything is OK this will produce a binary called circles(.exe) in the "bin" subdir.
+If everything is OK this will produce a binary called circles(.exe) in the corresponding `bin` sub-folder.

 Usage
 -----
-Just start the binary from the release dir.
+Just start the binary from `bin` sub-folder.
 It will open a GUI.
-There you can set up a scene with circles and points using the mouse, piking the drawing mode first from the left.
+There you can set up a scene with source point A, destination B and several circles, using the mouse and piking the drawing mode first from the left.
 You can set the number of reflections using the "Reflections" spin box.
-Or you can load a scene from the "File" menu - an example scene file "input.txt" is provided in the "scenes" dir.
-You can also save the scene in a file using "Save" from the "File" menu.
+You can also load a scene from the "File" menu - an example scene file "input.txt" is provided in the "scenes" dir.
+You can save the scene in a file using "Save" from the "File" menu.
 Start ray tracing with the "Find Path" button.
 "Reset" button clears the scene.

 Note: The task is solved exactly only in the simplest case (no reflections).
 In the other cases it is solved approximately, casting random rays in the scene,